 After the test

-The doctor removes the tube.
-You will need to rest for a while.
-You may need to stay in the department for a few hours.
+Your doctor removes the tube.
+You then need to rest for a while.
+You might need to stay in the department for a few hours.

-- bloating and discomfort in your tummy (abdomen) for a short time
+- have bloating and discomfort in your tummy (abdomen) for a day or two

 - ongoing or severe pain in your abdomen